 Australian Maritime College

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-Assess human factor issues in the maritime environment and develop an
+- Assess human factor issues in the maritime environment and develop an appropriate response.

-Examine a maritime accident and illustrate the causes using a theoretical model
+- Examine a maritime accident and illustrate the causes using a theoretical model of accident causation

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|